Manage Your Grant

 NYSCA program staff can be contacted at any time for questions about the progress of your grant activity and for any program-related requests here.

-• The Grants Gateway Team provides live help desk support weekdays 8:00 am to 4:00 pm at (518) 474-5595 or [email protected].
+• The SFS Team provides live help desk support weekdays 8:00 am to 5:00 pm at [email protected] or 518-457-7717 / 855-233-8363 (toll-free)..

-2. Contract Steps After Receipt Of Award:
+2. Contract Steps After Receipt of Award:

 Contracts that are at or below $10,000: